golang101/golang101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 ## A call to the predeclared `delete` function requires all types in the type set of its first argument have an identical key type

-Note, here, the identical key type may be ordinary type or type parameter type.
+Note, here, the identical key type may be an ordinary type or a type parameter type.

 The following functions both compile okay.